My wife and I are looking for a more family friendly vehicle, and we will need to get rid of one of our current vehicles when we buy a new one.

 Pros – price.
 You can usually get the best price if you sell your used car to another individual as opposed to trading it in or selling it to a dealer.
 It can often be easier to negotiate with an individual and on your own time line versus negotiating with a dealership on a short time line.

 Cons – it’s a hassle!
 Selling your car privately can be a hassle.
 It take a time and energy to sell your car.
 You will need to take pictures of it, write down the specs and other details, list it online or in the classified ads, and be ready to answer numerous phone calls and questions.
-Then you have to deal with test drives, negotiations, etc. You also need to be aware of potential scams or thieves (some people who take you car for a test drive may never return).
+Then you have to deal with test drives, tire kickers, low-ballers, negotiations, etc. You also need to be aware of potential scams or thieves (some people who take you car for a test drive may never return, offer to pay with a rubber check, etc).

 Tips for selling your car privately.
 Be prepared to be flexible on the price and with your availability to let people look at it.
-Only accept cash or a cashier’s check from a local bank.
+Only accept cash or a cashier’s check from a local bank, and preferably if you are there when it is printed.
 Craigslist is a great place to list your car for free.
 You can also list your car on Ebay, but be prepared to pay a listing fee.
 The added benefit is being able to reach a much larger market.
 This can be invaluable tool if you have a rare car or live in a small market.

 Prepare your car!
 You might be surprised by the number of people who don’t take the time to clean their car before listing it for sale.
 Cleaning your car thoroughly, inside and out, before taking photos and listing it for sale is always a wise investment.
 These additional tips can help you get the most value out of a private sale.